bugsnag/bugsnag-js/CONTRIBUTING.md

 #### Expo

-The expo tests drive real, remote mobile devices using BrowserStack.
+The Expo tests drive real, remote mobile devices using BrowserStack.
 As a Bugsnag employee you can access the necessary credentials in our shared password manager.

 They also require access to the Expo ecosystem in order to publish, then build, the installable app packages.
 As above, these credentials can also be found in the shared password manager.